daniel-chris-lucas/learning/JavaScript/learnrx/README.md

 ### 13. Implement concatMap()

 Nearly every time we flatten a tree we chain map() and concatAll().
 Sometimes, if we're dealing with a tree several levels deep, we'll repeat this combination many times in our code.
 To save on typing, let's create a concatMap function that's just a map operation, followed by a concatAll.

+### 14. Use concatMap() to retrieve id, title, and 150x200 box art url for every video

+Let's repeat the exercise we just performed.
+However this time we'll simplify the code by replacing the map().concatAll() calls with concatMap().